 Notions of architects as larger-than-life figures with the ability to reorder the world around themselves are often contemporarily thought of in terms of ‘starchitects’, but go back as far as Frank Lloyd Wright, whose plan for Broadacre City included a top-floor office for the region’s architect to observe and design from.
 This rather authoritarian notion of the city was not necessarily out of place in an age where theorists like Le Corbusier often diagnosed urban problems with medical terminology, describing different types of cities as ‘organs’.

 If we are to look past the lens of top-down planning, or medical diagnosis that often implicates poor and racial minorities, where does that leave the role of the architect or urban designer in working to solve urban inequalities?

 Whatever role that urban design can play in mitigating urban inequalities must arise from the bottom up: a grassroots approach.
-We've compiled a list of six memorable reSITE lectures that demonstrate the impact design can have on social change.
+We've compiled a list of eight memorable reSITE lectures that demonstrate the impact design can have on social change.

 There Grows the Neighborhood with Emmanuel Pratt

 Emmanuel Pratt’s, co-founder of the Sweet Water Foundation, focus on grassroots community development through urban ecology has planted seeds of transformation in Chicago neighborhoods.
 The community-building that the Foundation has been able to accomplish by using their own urban environment to provide for the community through collective action.
 Pratt’s philosophy of focusing on what the community can do as a whole for the whole — rather than for the individual.

 Alfredo Brillembourg on How We Should Tackle Urban Poverty